Related Service Centers

 The LFD should be acknowledged in any publications arising from the data collected in the LFD using the following text:

-"The experiments reported in this paper were performed at the Laboratory for Fluorescence Dynamics (LFD) at the University of California, Irvine (UCI).
-The LFD is supported jointly by the National Center for Research Resources of the National Institutes of Health (PHS 5 P41-RR003155) and UCI."
+"The experiments reported in this publication were performed at the Laboratory for Fluorescence Dynamics (LFD) at the University of California, Irvine (UCI).
+The LFD is supported jointly by the National Institute of General Medical Sciences of the National Institutes of Health (P41GM103540), and UCI.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health."

 According to NIH Public Access Policy scientists are required to submit final peer-reviewed journal manuscripts that arise directly from NIH funds, such as the LFD grant, to the digital archive PubMed Central upon acceptance for publication.